open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 For batch operations, per-message attributes are usually different and cannot be set on the corresponding span.
 In such cases the attributes SHOULD be set on links.
 See [Batch receiving](#batch-receiving) for more information on correlation using links.

-Some messaging systems (e.g., Kafka, Azure EventGrid) allow publishing a single batch of messages to different topics.
+Some messaging systems (e.g., Kafka, Azure Event Grid) allow publishing a single batch of messages to different topics.
 In such cases, the attributes in `messaging.destination` MAY be set on links.
 Instrumentations MAY set destination attributes on the span if all messages in the batch share the same destination.

 ### Attributes specific to certain messaging systems